langroid/langroid/README.md

 [Function-calling API](https://platform.openai.com/docs/guides/gpt/function-calling)
 as well as its own native tools.
-The benefits are that you don't have to write any JSON to specify the schema, and also if the LLM hallucinates a malformed tool syntax, Langroid sends the Pydantic validation error (suitiably sanitized) to the LLM so it can fix it!
+The benefits are that you don't have to write any JSON to specify the schema, and also if the LLM hallucinates a malformed tool syntax, Langroid sends the Pydantic validation error (suitably sanitized) to the LLM so it can fix it!

 Simple example: Say the agent has a secret list of numbers,